Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 1 of 2

-If you are researching facelift surgery, you are likely asking the most important questions:
+If you are researching facelift surgery in Houston, you are likely asking the most important questions:

 This Ultimate Facelift Guide is designed to answer every one of those questions—clearly, honestly, and with surgical precision.